bekk/bekk-christmas/post/kotlin/wip-kotlinx-serialization.md

 post_day: 9
 title: "Serialization: New player has joined"
 image: https://images.unsplash.com/photo-1505682634904-d7c8d95cdc50?w=1226&h=400&fit=crop&crop=edges
-ingress: >-
-  With the release of Kotlin 1.4 we got a new treat; `kotlinx.serialization`.
-A new tool to help us with the cumbersome task of converting our objects to and from Json.
+ingress: "With the release of Kotlin 1.4 we got a new treat;
+  `kotlinx.serialization`.
+A new tool to help us with the cumbersome task of converting our objects to and from Json. "

-  We've previously seen how some library may not support kotlin fully, but this is obviously not the case with `kotlinx.serialization` as it is written in Kotlin and available on all Kotlin multiplatform targets.
 links:
   - title: Kotlin serialization
     url: https://kotlinlang.org/docs/reference/serialization.html